Getting Started with Icom Transceiver Control

 the Mode panel should reflect changes you make to your radio's mode via its front panel

-Modifying the VFO panel's frequency display contents and striking the Enter key will radio's primary VFO to the specified frequency; see Changing Frequency for information about the other ways you can change transceiver frequency from the VFO panel
+Modifying the VFO panel's frequency display contents and striking the Enter key will set the radio's primary VFO to the specified frequency; see Changing Frequency for information about the other ways you can change transceiver frequency from the VFO panel

 Clicking the Mode panel's buttons should change your transceiver's mode; see Changing Mode for additional information